M-Devloo/Cutouch-shutter-actuator/README.md

 * M56 is the simulated push button through RS232 AND for the touchscreen.
 This acts as a physical button.

 > This logic is also duplicated for the "DOWN" but reversed as the UP button.
-For each room, the timers gets increased by `3`.
+For each room, the timers ID's gets increased by `3`.
 All the info can be found under: [shutter-timers.info](shutter-timers.info) on what they mean.

 This logic has been fully tested for over one year, with simultaneous up & down presses etc, ...
 So its pretty robust.